alaraipek/student/_posts/2023-09-01-JSOutput-Changed-Table.md

 ## Future Hacks

 The archived books list I designed is similar to how a library would show their inventory online.
 If this were a more useful website similar to that of a library, I would most likely want to add a hyperlink or dropdown page for each book, giving a rating section for readers to interact and share their ratings.
-Then, the ratings would be averaged to list the final star rating.
+Finally, the ratings would be averaged to list the final star rating.